coreyhulen/enviroment/README.md

-# OSX Development Environment
+# Development Environment
 ------------------------------------------------------------------
-My super simple repo and script to setup my development environment
+My super simple repo and script to setup my development environment.
+It should work for both OSX and linux.

 `make` - download and installs my environment